Monday, 5 November 2007

 On a personal note, the Mignon was the first establishment I entered in Hungary in 1984, coming off the metro from Keleti palyaudvar to Deák tér.

+A man sat in the corner playing a Casio organ and the atmosphere was like a wedding party in Transylvania.
 Old bácsis danced with little girls, nénis danced together, everyone was off their heads on cheap wine and lethal pálinka.
 The air was almost impenetrable with the thick white fog of Munkás (worker) cigarettes.

 It was heaven.